MicrosoftEdge/WebView2Feedback/specs/TryUpdateRuntime.md

 interface ICoreWebView2ExperimentalEnvironment3 : IUnknown {
   /// Try to update installed Microsoft Edge WebView2 Runtime.
   /// This will potentially result in a new version of the Edge Webview2
-  /// Runtime being installed and `NewBrowserVersionAvailable` event fired.
+  /// Runtime being installed and `NewBrowserVersionAvailable` event being fired.
   /// There is no guarantee on the order of that event being fired and
   /// TryUpdateRuntimeis completed handler being invoked.
 Besides the
   /// `NewBrowserVersionAvailable` event, there will be no impact to any